Skip to main content

 Clause checklist: masters/stems in scope, file type, naming/versioning, delivery channel, review checkpoint, final verification step.

 Use client-specific or platform-specific specs, not a universal promise.
-Keep placeholders like [Add platform or client-requested loudness target after verification] and [Add true peak ceiling after verification], then finalize them from the approved brief or distribution requirement.
+Keep the platform or client-requested loudness target and true peak ceiling unresolved until the approved brief or distribution requirement verifies them.
 That keeps the clause accurate when requirements vary.

-Clause checklist: requested platform/distribution target, format baseline, loudness placeholder, peak placeholder, approval source for specs.
+Clause checklist: requested platform/distribution target, format baseline, platform or client-requested loudness target pending approved-brief verification, true peak ceiling pending platform or client verification, approval source for specs.

 Use only the checkpoints that protect you from expensive rework.
 A practical model is green-light/red-light: work continues only after the named reviewer approves assets or notes, otherwise you issue a short blocker report.
 Keep checkpoints tied to real decision points so planning does not stall production.